 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine to lower blood pressure (such as atenolol, hydrochlorothiazide (HCTZ), lisinopril, metoprolol, quinapril, Accupril®, Cozaar®, Diovan®, Lotrel®, Norvasc®, Toprol®, or Zestril®).
-Tell your doctor if you are also using other medicines to treat diabetes (such as insulin, pioglitazone, rosiglitazone, Actos®, or Avandia®).
+- Make sure your doctor knows if you also use medicine to lower blood pressure (such as atenolol, hydrochlorothiazide [HCTZ], lisinopril, metoprolol, quinapril, Accupril®, Cozaar®, Diovan®, Lotrel®, Norvasc®, Toprol®, or Zestril®).
+Tell your doctor if you also use insulin or other diabetes medicine that you take by mouth (such as pioglitazone, rosiglitazone, Actos®, or Avandia®).

-- Make sure your doctor knows if you are also using pain or arthritis medicine called "NSAIDs" (such as aspirin, ibuprofen, Aleve®, or Celebrex®), medicine to treat an infection (such as chloramphenicol, itraconazole, ketoconazole, sulfamethoxazole/trimethoprim, Bactrim®, Chloromycetin®, Nizoral®, Septra®, or Sporanox®), or probenecid (Benemid®).
-Tell your doctor if you are also using medicine to treat mental illness (such as clozapine, haloperidol, olanzapine, ziprasidone, Clozaril®, Geodon®, Haldol®, or Zyprexa®), a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®), metoclopramide (Reglan®), or medicine to treat HIV or AIDS (such as indinavir, ritonavir, saquinavir, Invirase®, or Viracept®).
+- Make sure your doctor knows if you also use metoclopramide (Reglan®), octreotide (Sandostatin®), probenecid (Benemid®), NSAID pain or arthritis medicine (such as aspirin, celecoxib, ibuprofen, Aleve®, Celebrex®, or Voltaren®), medicine to treat an infection (such as chloramphenicol, erythromycin, itraconazole, ketoconazole, sulfamethoxazole/trimethoprim, Bactrim®, Chloromycetin®, Ery-Tab®, Nizoral®, Septra®, or Sporanox®), medicine to treat mental illness (such as clozapine, haloperidol, olanzapine, pimozide, ziprasidone, Clozaril®, Geodon®, Haldol®, Orap®, or Zyprexa®), a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®), or medicine to treat HIV or AIDS (such as indinavir, ritonavir, saquinavir, Invirase®, or Viracept®).